special operations forces » special ops boats » crrc

 can be slid out the rear ramp of CH-46/MH-53/CH-47 helicopters or parachuted from cargo planes such as the C-130

-• can be launched from surface vessels such as MK V SOCs, Frigates or surfaced submarines
+• can be launched from surface vessels such as MK V SOCs, frigates or surfaced submarines

 • can be carried up from submerged submarines by SEAL divers for inflation on the surface